JuliaGeometry/DelaunayTriangulation.jl/docs/src/manual/boundaries.md

 Here we will give a description of how we represent boundaries when considering constrained triangulations.
 There are three possible types of boundaries that can be considered:

 1. A contiguous boundary with no holes.
 For example, a circle.
 2. A single boundary with no holes, but the boundary is split into multiple sections that can be identified separately via ghost vertices (ghost vertices are described in the [next section](ghost_triangles.md)).
-For example, a square with a different boundary vertex for each side.
+For example, a square with a different ghost vertex for each side.
 3. A boundary comprising multiple disjoint curves and possibly disjoint domains.
 For example, a square with a circular hole inside and a separate circular domain.

 The way to represent boundaries can be customised as needed, but any such interface for the boundaries must conform to the following specifications; these specifications are what we use in the `convert_boundary_points_to_indices` function.